 To issue voice commands from across the room with Hue, you will need to have an existing Amazon Echo or Google Home speaker in your home.
 It also works with Apple HomeKit and the Siri voice assistant, as well as the Apple HomePod smart speaker.

 Most thermostats can only tell the temperature of one place in your home.
-But the Ecobee 4 is a system that utilizes a variety of sensors placed around your rooms, able to manage hot and cold spots.
+But the ecobee Smart Thermostat Pro is a system that utilizes a variety of sensors placed around your rooms, able to manage hot and cold spots.
 The product also comes with a built-in Amazon Alexa assistant that can help you order groceries, read the news, and find the perfect recipe for dinner.
 And since it’s running Alexa, you can control many other compatible smart accessories in your home by simply talking to the thermostat.

 One significant benefit of smart home automation is improved security.
 It’s easier than ever to monitor your home, even when on the other side of the world.

-The NetGear Arlo Qis a wired indoor HD security camera that will monitor your home in 1080p detail.
+The NetGear Arlo Q is a wired indoor HD security camera that will monitor your home in 1080p detail.
 Listen in on the nursery and talk with two-way-audio, look for intruders with night vision, and use motion alerts to keep your home protected.
-They are also available in kits with 2 cameras at about $350, and offer 7 days of cloud recordings out of the box.
+They are also available in kits with 2 cameras, and offer 7 days of cloud recordings out of the box.